CandlePlatforms/devdocs/docs/validate/validate/change-signer-address.md

 ---
 id: change-signer-address
 title: Change Your Signer Address
-description: Learn how to change the signer address of your validator on the Polygon Network.
+description: Learn how to change the signer address of your validator on the Candle Network.
 keywords:
   - docs
   - matic